Annual performance scorecard for 2020–2021 (year 3)

 - Zero Emissions (Outcome 3)

-This is based on our 2018-2019 Network Performance Index result, where we did not meet our target regarding the ‘number of customers who have more than two sewer spills to their property in a year’, due to three consecutive overflows on two adjacent properties in December 2018.
-Because of this, we will return $96,000 back to customers in the next pricing period.
+- In 2018/2019 we did not meet the ‘number of customers who have more than two sewer spills to their property in a year’ target in the Network Performance Index due to three consecutive overflows on two adjacent properties in December 2018 (return of $0.096M)

 |Zero Waste (Outcome 1)|

 Volume of recycled water allocated for productive use by 2022/2023

 Customer Service Index (Outcome 2)

 |Zero Emissions (Outcome 3)|

 Total emissions, reported in tonnes of carbon dioxide equivalent (tCO₂-e) by 2022/2023